 Don Macpherson is a British mind coach who combines mind management techniques and hypnosis with an in-depth knowledge of modern neuroscience.
 His most high-profile work has been coaching dozens of world-class sports professionals, including F1 racing drivers, Premiership footballers, international rugby players and Wimbledon tennis champions.
 Over thirty years Don has also helped countless other people with a diverse range of issues such as anxiety, stress, lack of confidence and relationship problems.
 Don takes challenging mind-management concepts, and makes them easy to understand and to put into practice.

 Gary Madden was a Metropolitan Police officer in London for 30 years.
 He has worked in a number of specialised units, based at New Scotland Yard, including counter-terrorism; hostage negotiation; kidnap and extortion; and international organised crime.
 Towards the end of his service he specialised in witness protection, in which he worked for seven years.
-During that time, he looked after a number of high profile cases, including the family of Stephen Lawrence, a war criminal involved in the Yugoslavian civil war and, in conjunction with the intelligence services, a high level IRA informant.
+During that time, he looked after a number of high profile cases.
 He retired in 2009 and is available to work as a Series and Script Consultant.

 Dario Maestripieri is Professor of Comparative Human Development and Evolutionary Biology at the University of Chicago and the author of Games Primates Play: An Undercover Investigation of the Evolution and Economics of Human Relationships (Basic Books).